AyushNeggi/delta-demo/README.md

 # delta-demo
-it is demo for git and github
+it is demo for git and github class